hl7au/au-fhir-base/pages/_includes/au-medicationrequest-intro.md

 **AU Base Prescription** *[[FMM Level 1](guidance.html)]*

-This profile defines a medication request structure including core localisation concepts for use as a prescription in an Australian context.
+This profile defines a medication request structure including core localisation concepts for use as a medication prescription or order in an Australian context.

 #### Identifiers
 These definitions represent common data held in the MedicationRequest.identifier element: